Quality Software Solutions

 • Select All - Selects all bytes in the current file.

-• Select Range - Shows the Select Range dialog box that can be used to select a set of bytes in a file (see Selecting a Range for more information).
-If a selection is already made, the Select Range displays the start address and size of the selection.
+• Select Range - Shows the Select Bar at the bottom of the current editor that can be used to select a set of bytes in a file (see Selecting a Range for more information).
+If a selection is already made, the Select Bar displays the start address and size of the selection.

-• Insert File - Opens a file dialog box that can be used to insert a file into the editor at the cursor position.
-See Inserting Files for more information.
+• Insert/Overwrite > Insert File - Opens a file dialog box that can be used to insert a file into the editor at the current caret position.
+See Inserting or Overwriting Files for more information.
 Files cannot be inserted into a drive or process since the file size is fixed.

-• Insert Bytes - Displays the Insert Bytes dialog that is used to insert a set of bytes into the current file.
-See Inserting or Filling Bytes for more information.
+• Insert/Overwrite > Insert Bytes - Displays the Insert Bytes dialog that is used to insert a set of bytes into the current file.
+See Inserting or Overwriting Bytes for more information.
 Bytes cannot be inserted into a drive or process since the file size is fixed.

-• Fill Bytes - Sets all selected bytes to a single byte value.
-See Inserting or Filling Bytes for more information.
+• Insert/Overwrite > Overwrite Bytes - Sets all selected bytes to a single byte value.
+See Inserting or Overwriting Bytes for more information.

 • Set File Size - Allows setting the exact size of the current file through the Set File Size dialog (see Setting the File Size).
 The file size cannot be modified for drives or processes.

 • Read Only - Marks that no edits should be made to the current file.
-When set, 'Read Only' will appear after the file name in the Hex Editor Window title bar.
+When set, 'Read Only' will appear after the file name in the title bar and a lock icon will appear beside the file name in the File Tabs.

 • Keep File Time - Marks that the file timestamp should not be changed when the file is saved to disk.
-'Keep Time' will appear in the Hex Editor Window title bar when set.
+'Keep Time' will appear in the title bar when and a clock icon will appear on the File Tab beside the file name.
 Keep File Time only works for regular files and not for drives or processes.

 • Properties - Shows the Properties dialog, displaying information about the current file, drive, or process.